Sexual revolution in 1960s United States

-The sexual revolution in the 1960s United States was a social and cultural movement that resulted in liberalized attitudes toward sex and morality.
-In the 1960s, social norms were changing as sex became more widely discussed in society.
-Erotic media, such as films, magazines, and books, became more popular and gained widespread attention across the country.
-These changes reveal that sex was entering the public domain, and sex rates, especially among young people, could no longer be ignored.
+During the 1960s, the United States underwent a sexual revolution.
+The revolution was a social and cultural movement that resulted in liberalized attitudes toward sex and morality.
+Social norms were changing as sex became more widely discussed in society.
+Erotic media, such as films, magazines, and books, became more popular and gained widespread attention nationally.
+Sex was entering the public domain.

-With the introduction of the pill and second-wave feminism, women gained more control over their bodies and sexuality during the 1960s.
-Women could engage in sex without the risk of pregnancy.
-At the same time, many women involved in the feminist movement questioned the traditional gender and sex roles ascribed to them.
+Throughout history, the United States has undergone waves of feminism, in response to their needs and wants during the time.
+The introduction of the pill and second-wave feminism, allowed women to take control over their bodies and sexuality.
+Women using the pill could engage in sex with a lower risk of pregnancy.
+The revolution allowed women to rediscover their traditional and sex roles ascribed to them.
 Women's liberation movements sought to free women from social and moral confines.

-Developments in the gay rights movement occurred during the same period, such as public demonstrations and protests to challenge discrimination against sexuality.
-Some activists began celebrating homosexuality, but the movement did not really take off until the Stonewall riots of 1969.
+While women were rediscovering themselves, the gay rights movement was gaining the public eye.
+Public demonstrations and protests to challenge discrimination against sexuality occurred.
+While the movement did not begin to soar until the Stonewall riots of 1969, many still celebrate homosexuality during this time.